-Custom map for requesting OpenID claims with scope values
+Custom scopes for requesting OpenID claims

-For example, a client can use the profile scope value to request access to these user attributes the IdP: name, family_name, given_name, middle_name, nickname, preferred_username, profile, picture, website, gender, birthdate, zoneinfo, locale and updated_at.
+For example, a client can use the profile scope value to request access to these user attributes at the IdP: name, family_name, given_name, middle_name, nickname, preferred_username, profile, picture, website, gender, birthdate, zoneinfo, locale and updated_at.

 |profile||name, family_name, given_name, middle_name, nickname, preferred_username, profile, picture, website, gender, birthdate, zoneinfo, locale, updated_at|